-- No matter how bad you think your life is right now, there are thousands who wish they could have what you have.
+- No matter how bad you think your life is right now, there are countless others who wish they could have what you have.

 - You have to learn how to get through the bad times so you can teach others how to do the same.
 Life is funny that way.

 So how do you remain optimistic when the weight of the world is on your shoulders?

 Here are a few suggestions that have helped me though hard times, hopefully they will help you too: